-- Installing Oracle Software in a New Oracle Home Choose a new location for the target Oracle home, and then install the new Oracle Database release software for single-instance. - Prepare a Backup Strategy Before Upgrading Oracle Database You must design and carry out an appropriate backup strategy to ensure a successful upgrade. - Enabling Oracle Database Vault After Upgrading Oracle Database Depending on your target database release, you can be required to disable Oracle Database Vault to complete an Oracle Database upgrade. - Preparations for Running AutoUpgrade Processing Modes You must complete preparations before you can run an AutoUpgrade processing mode. - Pre-Upgrade Information Check with AutoUpgrade To obtain a checklist of tasks you must complete before upgrading an Oracle Database, run the AutoUpgrade utility (autoupgrade.jar) in analyze mode. - Create Configuration File for AutoUpgrade To use AutoUpgrade to complete the upgrade, you first create a configuration file with AutoUpgrade from the new release Oracle home. - Locally Modifiable Global Parameters for AutoUpgrade Configuration File Required configuration parameters for AutoUpgrade can be set either globally for all upgrades, or locally. - Local Parameters for the AutoUpgrade Configuration File To configure information for specific Oracle Databases for the AutoUpgrade utility upgrade, you provide information in the AutoUpgrade local parameters. - Global Parameters for the AutoUpgrade User Configuration File To specify a default behavior for a parameter for all Oracle Database upgrades addressed in the configuration file, you can use the optional AutoUpgrade global parameters.
+- Installing Oracle Software in a New Oracle Home Choose a new location for the target Oracle home, and then install the new Oracle Database release software for single-instance. - Prepare a Backup Strategy Before Upgrading Oracle Database Using AutoUpgrade You must design and carry out an appropriate backup strategy to ensure a successful upgrade. - Database Preparation Tasks to Complete Before Starting Oracle Database Upgrades Ensure that you have completed these database preparation tasks before starting an Oracle Database upgrade. - Preparing for Upgrades of Databases with Oracle Database Vault If the Oracle Database you plan to upgrade uses Oracle Database Vault, then you must disable Oracle Database Vault before starting the upgrade. - Preparations for Running AutoUpgrade Processing Modes You must complete preparations before you can run an AutoUpgrade processing mode. - Pre-Upgrade Information Check with AutoUpgrade To obtain a checklist of tasks you must complete before upgrading an Oracle Database, run the AutoUpgrade utility (autoupgrade.jar) in analyze mode. - Create Configuration File for AutoUpgrade To use AutoUpgrade to complete the upgrade, you first create a configuration file with AutoUpgrade from the new release Oracle home. - Locally Modifiable Global Parameters for AutoUpgrade Configuration File Required configuration parameters for AutoUpgrade can be set either globally for all upgrades, or locally. - Local Parameters for the AutoUpgrade Configuration File To configure information for specific Oracle Databases for the AutoUpgrade utility upgrade, you provide information in the AutoUpgrade local parameters. - Global Parameters for the AutoUpgrade User Configuration File To specify a default behavior for a parameter for all Oracle Database upgrades addressed in the configuration file, you can use the optional AutoUpgrade global parameters.

-- Understanding Non-CDB to PDB Upgrades with AutoUpgrade You can upgrade and convert a non-CDB to a PDB in a new CDB in a single operation, or upgrade and then convert a Non-CDB database to a PDB in a preexisting CDB. - Non-CDB to PDB Upgrade Guidelines and Examples Before conversion, back up your datafiles and database, and follow the guidelines for your source Oracle Database release. - Understanding Unplug-Plug Upgrades with AutoUpgrade AutoUpgrade can perform an unplug of a pluggable database (PDB) from an earlier release source container database (CDB), plug it into a later release target CDB, and then complete all the steps required to upgrade the PDB to the target CDB release. - Examples of Non-CDB to PDB Configuration Files for AutoUpgrade Use these examples to understand how you can modify your own Oracle Database upgrade configuration file for AutoUpgrade.
+- Understanding Non-CDB to PDB Upgrades with AutoUpgrade You can upgrade and convert a non-CDB to a PDB in a new CDB in a single operation, or upgrade and then convert a Non-CDB database to a PDB in a pre-existing CDB. - Non-CDB to PDB Upgrade Guidelines and Examples Before conversion, back up your datafiles and database, and follow the guidelines for your source Oracle Database release. - Understanding Unplug-Plug Upgrades with AutoUpgrade AutoUpgrade can perform an unplug of a pluggable database (PDB) from an earlier release source container database (CDB), plug it into a later release target CDB, and then complete all the steps required to upgrade the PDB to the target CDB release. - Examples of Non-CDB to PDB Configuration Files for AutoUpgrade Use these examples to understand how you can modify your own Oracle Database upgrade configuration file for AutoUpgrade.